 Royal Botanical Gardens - Start day four with a visit to Peradeniya Royal Botanical Gardens.

 The gardens feature over 4,000 plant species, considered among the finest in Asia.
-Highlights include the spectacular orchid collection and a grand avenue of palm trees.
-In addition to flowering plants, there is an extensive collection of medicinal plants and spices.
-Spanning over 60 hectares, the gardens offer a fragrant, colorful view of Sri Lankan, Asian, and international flora.
+Highlights include the spectacular Orchid collection and a grand avenue of palm trees.
+In addition to flowering plants, there is a vast collection of medicinal plants and spices to discover as you explore the gardens.
+Spanning over 60 hectares, the gardens boast beautifully designed lawns, pavilions, and plant houses, showcasing a fragrant and colorful array of Sri Lankan, Asian, and international flora.

 The entrance fee for Peradeniya Botanical Gardens is 5 USD per person.

-Ambuluwawa Tower - Next, enjoy an easy hike with 360-degree views of the surrounding mountains, forests, rivers, and towns in Kandy.
+Ambuluwawa Tower - Next, enjoy an easy hike offering 360-degree views of the surrounding mountains, forests, rivers, and towns in Kandy.

-The hike to Ambuluwawa Tower is easy, set in a diverse area with evergreen forests, flowering plants, creepers, and about 200 plant species from 80 families, including medicinal plants.
+The hike to Ambuluwawa Tower is easy, set in an area rich in biodiversity, with evergreen forests, flowering plants, creepers, and about 200 plant species from 80 families, including medicinal plants.
 Ambuluwawa is surrounded by mountains like Piduruthalagala to the East, Bible Rock (Bathalegala) to the West, Sri Pada (Adam’s Peak) to the South, and Knuckles Mountain Range to the North.
-Other visible mountains include Hanthana, Hunnasigiri, and ranges associated with Algalla and Kadugannawa.
+Other visible mountains include the Hanthana Mountain Range, Hunnasigiri Mountain, and ranges associated with Algalla and Kadugannawa.
 The area enjoys a cool mountain breeze.

 Blue Field Tea Factory - Time for a fresh cup of tea!

-Nuwara Eliya, known for its tea, has many tea factories, houses, and fields.
-Bluefield Tea Factory is one of the most popular in Sri Lanka.
+Nuwara Eliya, known for its tea, boasts numerous tea factories, tea houses, and tea fields.
+Bluefield Tea Factory is one of Sri Lanka’s most popular tea factories.

 Like other renowned tea factories, Bluefield offers guided tours for visitors.
-You can see how tea is dried, pressed, and produced, and learn about the equipment used.
-Visit the tea tasting chamber to learn the proper way to brew tea and identify different types.
-After the tour, purchase fresh tea leaves or souvenirs from the gift shop, and enjoy a cup of perfectly brewed tea and pastries at the restaurant.
+See how tea is dried, pressed, and produced, and learn about the equipment and processes.
+Visit a tea tasting chamber to discover different teas and learn proper brewing techniques.

-Ramboda Waterfall - End day four with a visit to Ramboda Waterfall.
+Ramboda Waterfall - End day four’s adventures with a visit to Ramboda Waterfall.

-Located in the Pussellawa district, near Kandy, the area is known for its stunning landscapes of highlands, ridges, plains, streams, and mountains, with Ramboda Falls being a highlight.
+Located in the Pussellawa district, near Kandy, the area is known for its stunning landscapes of highlands, ridges, plains, streams, and hilly mountains, with Ramboda Falls as a highlight.

-At 358ft, Ramboda is the 11th highest waterfall in Sri Lanka.
+At 358 feet, Ramboda is the 11th highest waterfall in Sri Lanka.
 The cold winds and cascading rock steps create a beautiful scene against the sky.
-A mild 2 km trek uphill makes it accessible to all.
-With its vivid landscapes and cozy climate, Ramboda Falls captivates tourists.
+A mild 2 km trek uphill leads to the falls, easily accessible to all.
+Ramboda Falls offers vivid landscapes and a cozy climate, keeping tourists engaged and active.

 Ella / Nuwara Eliya - “Little England”